LiamDrew/UM-JIT/README.md

 I timed my program in two environments.
-First was in a docker container running x86_64 linux on my apple silicon mac The second was on my student VM on the Tufts department servers running x86_64 redhat linux
+First was in a docker container running x86_64 linux on my apple silicon mac The second was on my student VM on the Tufts department servers running x86_64 redhat linux.

+Here is the perfomance comparisons between the emulator and the JIT in these environemnts

+### x86 Container:
+#### Emulator:
+Midmark: 0.13 seconds
+Sandmark: 2.8 seconds

+#### JIT Compiler:
+In my x86 container
+Midmark: 0.09 seconds
+Sandmark: 1.01 seconds

+### Tufts student VM:
+#### Emulator:
+Midmark: 0.19 seconds
+Sandmark: 5.10 seconds

+#### JIT Compiler:
+Midmark: 0.14 seconds
+Sandmark: 3.63 seconds

 The apple hardware is significantly faster than my VM, even with the ARM hardware emulating x86.
 To get an idea of how much slower emulated x86 is than native ARM, I modified the emulator to run in native C and ran the program in 3 different environments
 1. Native MacOS (which forced me to compile with clang; gcc is my compiler of choice)